 - 1. A chapter from the textbook, which includes statistical theory and an extended example illustrating the statistical theory covered - 2.
-A recorded lecture on the theory and a recorded lecture going through the extended example. - 3.
-A number of practical exercises, one of which is required to be submitted for assessment. - 4.
-A discussion board which should be used to ask lots of questions and post up solutions to non-assessed exercises
+A recorded lecture on the theory content - 3.
+A recorded lecture going through the extended example. - 4.
+Several practical exercises, one of which is required to be submitted for assessment. - 5.
+A discussion board which should be used to ask questions and post up solutions to non-assessed exercises - 6.
+A recorded video going through the solutions of non-assessed exercises, released mid-way through each module (along with the written solutions).